databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-replace.md

 - Query results
 - Staged files

-REPLACE INTO updates existing rows when a specified [conflict key](#what-is-conflict-key) is found in the table and inserts new rows if the conflict key is not present.

 :::tip atomic operations
 Databend ensures data integrity with atomic operations.
 Inserts, updates, replaces, and deletes either succeed completely or fail entirely.
 :::